flyingpig86/Lancer-Lore-Repo/Lancer Lore/Mechs/HA/BARBAROSSA.md

 	*An external ammo feed is any sort of ammunition beyond what is carried in a mech’s integrated storage: from magazines strapped to bodies or limbs; battery packs attached to hip clasps; or massive, dorsal-mounted ammunition and charge packs, externals ensure that pilots have more than enough boom to get the job done.*

 Siege Cannon
+	*The siege cannon is the Armory’s quintessential artillery piece: a howitzer cannon fed by an automated loading system.
+Typically mounted on long-range mechs deployed in artillery or squad-support roles, siege cannons are capable of both indirect and direct fire as the situation demands with variable ammunition options.*